Skip to main content

 Is it safe to use AI for HR decision-making?

 Yes, when used responsibly.
 Choose tools that are GDPR-compliant, reduce bias, and offer transparency in how insights are generated.
-Ethical use of AI helps avoid discrimination and enhances fairness in the workplace.
+Ethical use of AI helps avoid discrimination and improves fairness in the workplace.